 exist?
 If so, can we detect them in the topographic scape of Earth?

 across the contiguous US with my Grandparents.
-Some of my favorite places and future destinations are on it as well!
+My favorite places and future destinations are on it as well!